 What Does Asthma Feel Like?

 Asthma is a chronic lung disease that makes it difficult to breathe.
 People of all ages can develop asthma, including children.
 The frequency and severity of an asthma attack can vary, and having asthma may impact everyone’s life differently.
-If you are not diagnosed with asthma but you feel you may have symptoms, you may wonder: What does asthma feel like?
+If you are not diagnosed with asthma, but you feel you might have asthma symptoms, you may wonder: What does asthma feel like?

 How Does it Feel to Have Asthma?

 Asthma attacks may develop differently.
-Not all people experience the same exact symptoms or severity.
-People may describe how they feel having an asthma attack in various ways.
+Not all people experience the same symptoms or severity.
+People may describe how they feel having an asthma attack through wheezing, coughing, shortness of breath, chest tightness pain, and more.

 But in general, the sensation of having an asthma attack has some similarities and may include the following: